Repairing a large hole in a fiberglass boat is something anyone can do, as long as you have the right tools, preparation, and method.

 - Reapply anti-fouling bottom paints

-Complete these final steps, and your vessel should provide reliable performance for seasons of smooth sailing ahead!
+Complete these final steps, and your boat should provide reliable performance for more seasons.

 You should also read my in-depth article about fixing any type of boat fiberglass holes here!